Lyrkan/K40-Control-Panel/README.md

 -   Retrieve the current state of the machine and move the laser head through UART (requires a FluidNC board)
 -   Enable/disable air assist (requires a FluidNC board)
 -   Expose sensors/state data through an API
+-   Run in headless mode with a UART-based serial protocol (for instance with [Phosphoros](https://github.com/Lyrkan/Phosphoros))

 What it **CANNOT** do (_yet_):